Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Application: International Law and Audience Costs

 \subsection{Study Design}

 In order to address this gap in the literature, the author designed and implemented a novel survey experiment embedded in an online survey administered in August 2015, with 1602 U.S.-based respondents recruited via Amazon Mechanical Turk.
-The experiment revolved around a security scenario in which the U.S. government decided to take military action against ISIS forces in Iraq.\footnote{This research was approved by the Institutional Review Board at Stanford University (Protocol 31139).}
+The experiment revolved around a security scenario in which the U.S. government decided to take military action against ISIS forces in Iraq.\footnote{This research was approved by the Institutional Review Board at Stanford University (Protocol 31139).} Appendix E provides the survey instrument text and variable coding rules.
+Appendix F provides sample demographic distributions and balance statistics across treatment conditions.
+Tests of the relationship between the treatment assignment and demographic covariates fail to reject the null hypothesis of independence at the $0.05$ significance level, indicating good balance.

 The scenario involved a U.S. military operation in Iraq to capture ISIS militants who were threatening rocket attacks on neighboring countries but were hiding in a civilian zone.
 Respondents were told that in order to avoid collateral damage, the U.S. military deployed commandos in a covert operation, in which the commandos used an ostensibly non-lethal incapacitating chemical gas to neutralize the ISIS militants.
 The incapacitating gas was featured in the scenario in order to exploit real-world ambiguity surrounding the international legality of chemical incapacitants in unconventional operations, as well as ambiguity surrounding the lethality of these chemical agents.
 Because of this ambiguity and the technical nature of the legal categorization of chemical incapacitants, survey respondents should not be expected to identify such agents as clearly illegal, in contrast to well-known chemical warfare agents.
 At the same time, it is also plausible and hence reasonable to convince respondents that these chemical incapacitants are illegal under the Chemical Weapons Convention.\footnote{While the illegality of chemical incapacitants is probably the most widely accepted position among arms control legal experts, some experts have argued otherwise in terms of the use of chemical incapacitants under certain conditions.
 For an overview of the debate, see \citet{ballard2007}.} As a result, it was possible to effectively intervene upon respondents' knowledge of the legal status of these chemical incapacitants.
-The survey instrument text and variable coding rules can be found in Appendix E, and sample demographic distributions can be found in Appendix F.